therne/stringenum/README.md

  * Implements `Validator` interface
- * **Does not support default values yet.** But it has good fit with third-party default value modules like [creasty/defaults](https://github.com/creasty/defaults) because it's basically a string.
+ * **Does not support default values yet.** But it has good fit with third-party default value modules like [creasty/defaults](https://github.com/creasty/defaults) because your types are basically a string!

 ## Installation